-- Section 1: UNION personnel shall have an advisory voice, via their UNION officials, on all new construction and the purchasing of any fire fighting equipment to be used by the Henderson Fire Department. - Section 2: The UNION'S recommendations will be put in writing and given to the Fire Chief through the proper chain of command, provided however that the decision of the CITY administration shall be final and binding. - Section 3: It is agreed that all major painting, remodeling, construction or revamping of Fire Department facilities shall be done by qualified professionals.
-Interior painting and maintenance will continue to be performed by UNION personnel. - Section 4: Vandalism or theft of personal property while at CITY facilities should be reported to the Police Department.
+- Section 1: Employees shall have an advisory voice, via the collaborative committee process on new construction/renovations to facilities and purchasing of new fire fighting equipment.
+The Fire chief will have final authority on these recommendations. - Section 2: The UNION'S recommendations will be put in writing and given to the Fire Chief through the proper chain of command, provided however that the decision of the CITY administration shall be final and binding. - Section 3: It is agreed that all major painting, remodeling, construction or revamping of Fire Department facilities shall be done by qualified professionals.
+Interior painting and routine maintenance may be performed by fire department employees; however, the CITY's facility maintenance resources may be requested and utilized. - Section 4: Vandalism or theft of personal property while at CITY facilities should be reported to the Police Department.
 The parties agree to monitor and review such incidents through its labor/management meetings and develop preventative measures wherever and whenever possible. - Section 5: Employees assigned to a Station will be responsible for the maintenance of the exterior grounds of that Station defined as removing weeds from desert landscaping, and removal of trash items from the grounds required to ensure a professional appearance at the Station.